mahadeokhamgal/interview_questions/Mean_100.md

 13. What is CORS, and how do you handle it in Express.js?
 14. How do you validate request data in Express.js?
 15. How do you implement authentication in Express.js?
+16. How to make my express server only accept requests from specific server/host ?

 ## MongoDB (10 Questions)

 1. What is MongoDB, and how does it differ from relational databases?
+    `MongoDB is non-relational database that offers no schema database and flexible json format data, it stores data in documents and collections format.`
+    - Collections and documents vs Tables and rows.
+    - Flexible schema vs Fixed schema.
+    - No relations between collections vs Relations between tables.
+    - Ideal for Horizontal scaling vs Ideal for vertical scaling.

 2. What are collections and documents in MongoDB?
+    - A collection in MongoDB is a group of related documents.
+It can be thought of as analogous to a table in a relational database (RDBMS).
+However, unlike tables, collections do not enforce a schema on the documents within them, meaning that the documents can have different structures and fields.
+    - A document is an individual data entry within a collection.
+It is stored in BSON (Binary JSON) format, which is a binary-encoded format of JSON.
+BSON allows MongoDB to store data types such as dates, binary data, and other complex types that JSON doesn’t directly support.

 3. How do you connect to a MongoDB database using Node.js?
+    `one of the way to connect nodejs app to mongodb is using mongoose package.`
+    ```js
+    const mongoose = require('mongoose');
+    mongoose.connect('mongodb://localhost:27017/user', {})
+    .then(() => {
+        console.log("DB connected");
+    })
+    .catch((err) => {
+        console.log("Error connecting to db", err);
+    })

+    const userSchema = new mongoose.Schema({
+        email: {
+            type: email,
+            required: true,
+            unique: true
+        },
+        date: {
+            type: Date,
+            default: Date.now
+        }
+    })
+    const userModel = new mongoose.Model('user', userSchema);

+    userModel.findOne({email : 'email@email.com'})
+    .then(doc => {

+    })
+    ```
 4. What is a MongoDB query, and how do you use it?
+    `A MongoDB query is a request made to a MongoDB database to retrieve, insert, update, or delete data.
+MongoDB is a NoSQL database, and its queries are based on the MongoDB Query Language (MQL), which is a simple and flexible way to interact with data in collections (the equivalent of tables in relational databases).`
+    - **Find** - Used to retrieve documents from a collection. - db.users.find({ age: { $gt: 20 } })
+    - **Insert** - Adds new documents to a collection. - db.collection.insertOne(document)
+    - **Update** - Modifies existing documents. - db.collection.updateOne(filter, update, options)
+    - **Delete** - Removes documents from a collection. - db.users.deleteOne({ name: "Alice" })

 5. What are indexes in MongoDB, and why are they important?

 6. How do you perform CRUD operations in MongoDB?
 7. What is the aggregation framework in MongoDB?
 8. How does MongoDB handle schema design and validation?